 SiteSage has been instrumental in identifying HVAC and refrigeration equipment problems at many locations; in some cases leading to the replacement of units that simply could not keep up with heating or cooling demands.
 Issues found at Arby’s include failed or failing compressors on rooftop units (RTUs), RTU supply air temperatures that were too high due to insufficient coolant levels, and walk-in refrigeration units drifting above the desired temperature thresholds.

-In March, 2016 Arby’s reported that company-wide energy savings topped $20 million, representing a reduction of over 15%, including a 21% reduction in energy use at the company-owned restaurants, thanks to its energy conservation program.
-Arby’s credits Powerhouse Dynamics as a contributor to this impressive savings achievement, and has now committed to a 20% reduction by the end of 2020.
+Arby’s reported that company-wide energy savings topped $20 million, representing a reduction of over 15%, including a 21% reduction in energy use at the company-owned restaurants, thanks to its energy conservation program.
+Arby’s credits Powerhouse Dynamics as a contributor to this impressive savings achievement and committed to a 20% reduction at the end of 2020.